Sindhukg/DLH23/README.md

 # HiCu-ICD
-This repo contains code for DLH2023 HiCu: Leveraging Hierarchy for Curriculum Learning in Automated ICD Coding.
+This repo contains code for DLH2023 paper HiCu: Leveraging Hierarchy for Curriculum Learning in Automated ICD Coding.

 Setup